alpyd/Computer-System-Fundamentals-2024-Alp-Ryan/Assignment 3/README.txt

 Total Cycles (Execution Time): This is a practical measure of efficiency for each configuration.
 Cache Overhead: Include the cost of extra bits (e.g., tags, valid, and dirty bits) required for different associativities and write policies

-Setup: Testing gcc.trace and swim.trace files
-Make sure to use the same cache overall capacity

 Compare Associativity: Same Cache Size (8192 bytes), Different Associativity